OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 18: Create `03_gold.gold_daily_sales_by_store` Aggregate Table**

+  - Tips

     - _Business logic:_ Aggregate denormalized sales facts by store and day, calculating total revenue, transaction count, items sold, and unique customers.
 This enables daily performance tracking for each store.
     - _Tip:_ Run the pipeline after this step to validate aggregations and reporting logic.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 18".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 18".

   - [ ] Read from `LIVE.03_gold.denormalized_sales_facts`.
   - [ ] **Group by:**